-Asian Cucumber Salad packs a huge flavor punch and is the perfect side dish, appetizer or topping.
-The cucumbers are fresh and crunchy and are coated in the perfect sauce.
-It's tangy, sweet, and has a big umami flavor profile.
-After you make these once, you will always want to keep a jar in your fridge for the perfect healthy snack or side dish.
+Asian Cucumber Salad packs a huge flavor punch with only 10 ingredients and is the perfect side dish, appetizer, or topping.
+The crunchy cucumbers are marinated in a dressing that's tangy, sweet, and has a big umami flavor profile.
+After you make these once, you will always want to keep a jar in your fridge for the perfect healthy snack.

-Cucumbers have been going viral lately!
-But this recipe is one I've been spending time perfecting.
+Cucumbers are one of the ingredients on our family's grocery store list every single week!
+This spicy Asian cucumber salad is a recipe I've spent time perfecting.
 I first had these at a restaurant in California called Din Tai Fung.
-I fell in love with their cucumber salad flavors and I was craving it all the time!
+I fell in love with their cucumber salad flavors, and I was craving it all the time!
 So it was time to get creative in my own kitchen.
-Now, I can have it whenever I want.
-That's the beauty of home cooking!

 - Kim Chi Sprinkles - Can be found on Amazon